lucasanjosmoraes/ksql-poc/README.md

 There are scripts in the directory `.run` that allow you to run either components.
 You just need to choose one of them from the dropdown menu and press play 🛀🏽.

+## Namespaces with PTGH tag

+PTGH is a personal project of mine where I study a use-case of Kafka on Event-Sourcing.
+The namespaces without this tag are enough in this POC, but you can run the PTGH namespaces to get more examples of how to use ksql.

 ## License

 Copyright © 2022 Lucas dos Anjos Moraes